Skip to content

 The Pharmaceutical Benefits Scheme (PBS) subsidises the cost of many prescription medicines for people with a current Medicare card.
 The PBS Safety Net further reduces the cost of prescription medicines once you or your family have spent a certain amount on them each calendar year.
 This amount is known as the PBS Safety Net threshold.

 To get a PBS Safety Net card, keep a record of any PBS medicines you or your family buy.
 You can use a Prescription Record Form, which you can get from your pharmacy.
-Your pharmacist might be able to keep a computer record for you, but if you visit different pharmacies, it is best to keep your own paper record.
+For more information, call the PBS Information Line on 1800 020 613, or visit Services Australia.

 Use the Pharmaceutical Allowance

-The Pharmaceutical Allowance is a small amount that helps some people cover the cost of medicines.
-People receiving some Centrelink payments automatically receive this extra allowance with their main payment each fortnight.
-For people receiving the Disability Support Pension, Age Pension or Carer Payment, the allowance is included in their regular Pension Supplement.
+The Pharmaceutical Allowance is a small amount that helps eligible people cover the cost of medicines.
+It is automatically included if you receive certain Centrelink payments.
+For people receiving the Disability Support Pension, Age Pension or Carer Payment, the allowance is included as part of their payment each fortnight.

-You do not need to make a claim for the Pharmaceutical Allowance or the Pension Supplement, as Centrelink will automatically assess your eligibility and pay you with your regular fortnightly payments if you qualify.
+You do not need to apply for the Pharmaceutical Allowance as Centrelink will automatically assess your eligibility and pay you with your regular fortnightly payments if you qualify.
+You may be able to get the Pharmaceutical Allowance as an advance payment.
 For more information, visit Services Australia.

 Receive help with the cost of continence aids